martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 * Changes in visa policy or other unexpected governmental restrictions might make the venue inaccessible to numerous attendees.

-This document provides criteria to aid the IETF Administration LLC (LLC) in deciding to postpone, move, or cancel an in-person IETF meeting.
+This document provides criteria to aid the IETF Administration LLC (LLC), Internet Engineering Steering Group (IESG), and Internet Research Task Force (IRTF) Chair in deciding to postpone, move, or cancel an in-person IETF meeting.

 # Conventions